groundxai/groundx-sdks/sdks/python/README.md

 ### `groundx.documents.get_processing_status_by_id`<a id="groundxdocumentsget_processing_status_by_id"></a>

 Get the current status of an upload, initiated with documents.upload_remote, documents.upload_local, or documents.crawl_website, by specifying the processId (the processId is included in the response of the documents.upload functions).

-Interact with the \"Request Body\" below to explore the arguments of this function.
+Interact with the "Request Body" below to explore the arguments of this function.
 Enter your GroundX API key to send a request directly from this web page.
 Select your language of choice to structure a code snippet based on your specified arguments.

 #### 🛠️ Usage<a id="🛠️-usage"></a>